-The Code of Practice (2014) says that every teacher is a teacher of SEN and teachers are both responsible and accountable for the progress and development of all students in their class.
+The Code of Practice (2014) says that every teacher is a teacher of SEN and teachers are both responsible and accountable for the progress and development of ALL students in their class, even when they are with a teaching assistant in or out of the class.
 Responsibilities include:

-- Devising strategies and identifying appropriate differentiated methods of access to the curriculum, in conjunction with Curriculum Support. - Planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the students in class. - Setting clear progress targets for all students with SEN/D that focus on their potential to achieve at or above expectation. - Ensuring Pupil Profile Sheets are considered in lessons. - Monitoring progress of students with SEN/D against agreed targets and objectives. - Be fully aware of the school's procedures for SEN/D. - Raising individual concerns to the SENCO.
+- Devising strategies and identifying appropriate differentiated methods of access to the curriculum, in conjunction with Curriculum Support. - Planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the students in class. - Setting clear progress targets for all students with SEN/D that focus on their potential to achieve at or above expectation.

+- Ensuring Pupil Profile Sheets are considered in lessons. - Monitoring progress of students with SEN/D against agreed targets and objectives. - Be fully aware of the school's procedures for SEN/D. - Raising individual concerns to the SENCO.